HomeBlog › Track Day Tire Cost

 Season total$1,040443$2.35

-Three events had $0 in tire cost — we were running on sets purchased at previous events.
-The VIR weekend ($480) was a full new set going into the first big out-of-state track of the season.
-The August NJMP run ($260) was two new fronts — fronts wear faster under braking and turn-in loads.
+Three events show $0 in tire cost — running on sets purchased at previous events.
+The VIR weekend ($480) is a full new set going into the first big out-of-state track of the season.
+The August NJMP run ($260) is two new fronts — fronts wear faster under braking and turn-in loads.

 When to Replace — Not When You Think